 - Chicken or vegetable stock

-- White wine vinegar (sub with apple cider vinegar)
+- White wine vinegar (sub with apple cider vinegar or rice wine vinegar)

 - Avocado or olive oil